 Customer success teams play a critical role in connecting with customers, but their impact goes beyond that to be felt throughout the organization.
 When CS teams succeed, they help the company succeed and grow by fulfilling numerous roles.

 Bridging the Gap Between Customers and the Brand

 While the majority of the company is focused on creating products, making sales, and ultimately increasing the bottom line, the CS team is the only group focused solely on customers, understanding their needs, and guiding the realization of the value that meets their needs.

 Because successful CS teams are so involved with customers, they are key players in their own organization and their customers’ organizations.
 They aren’t there simply to react to issues but to proactively build relationships and ensure customers are successful because they use the company’s products and services.
 CSMs and other members of the CS team act as points of contact with customers and connect them to the product and the organization.

 But CS teams can’t do it alone.
-Successful CS teams stay connected with all areas of the company, including the product, sales, and engineering teams, to create an overarching customer focus.
+Successful CS teams stay connected with all areas of the company, including the product, sales, fulfillment, and engineering teams, to create an overarching customer focus.

 CS Owns the Customer Journey